Connectivity Management¶

 Games with live services require access to the internet and an open connection to the backend.

-In the Beamable SDK, an FUserSlot
+In the Beamable SDK, an FUserSlot is considered connected:

 When there's a signed-in user and the WebSocket connection (see

-) for that user is alive.
+UBeamNotificationsandUBeamRuntime) for that user is alive.

-The semantics above is also what our servers use to keep track of any user's presence (related to our PresenceApi
+The semantics above is also what our servers use to keep track of any user's presence (related to our PresenceApi).

 Thinking about Connectivity¶

-class that keeps the connectivity state for any logged-in FUserSlot
+The Beamable SDK provides a UBeamConnectivityManager class that keeps the connectivity state for any logged-in FUserSlot.

-For games that have only a single local player, you can use UBeamRuntime::GetOwnerSlotConnectivity
+For games that have only a single local player, you can use UBeamRuntime::GetOwnerSlotConnectivity to access the correct manager by default.

-For games with multiple local players, you can get the managers from UBeamRuntime::GetSlotConnectivity
+For games with multiple local players, you can get the managers from UBeamRuntime::GetSlotConnectivity for each user (for the most part, they shouldn't differ in status though).

-, losing the connection to the Beamable backend (due to internet access loss or otherwise),
+After a user is logged-into a FUserSlot, losing the connection to the Beamable backend (due to internet access loss or otherwise),

-state.
+will have the UBeamConnectivityManager go into the CONN_Offline state.
 The details of this process are:

 - The WebSocket connection fails.